ChaeBalistreri/Digital-Rolodex/README.md

 - Phone number should be in consistent format ( e.g., (123) 456-7890 or 123-456-7890 )
 - Date of Birth must be in ISO format (YYYY-MM-DD)
 - Storage requires name + email on load; missing required fields are skipped with a warning.
+- Emails are unique across contacts (case-insensitive); duplicates are rejected when adding or editing.
 <br>
 <br>
 <br>